 Ben Carson met Lacena Candy Rustin in 1971 when they were students at Yale University.
 They dated for some time before getting married in 1975, living together in Maryland.
 Alongside his mother, the couple moved to West Palm Beach, Florida in 2013.

 In 1981, Candy became pregnant with twins but lost the pregnancy due to a miscarriage.
 The marriage has been blessed with three sons; Rhoeyce, Benjamin Jr., and Murray.
 Carson and his wife are also grandparents.

-With his illustrious years as a successful neurosurgeon and a professor of oncology, plastic surgery, and paediatrics at the John Hopkins University, Ben Carson has been able to amass a net worth estimated at $30 million.
-Though he is retired, he still maintains his financial status through many endeavours.
+With his illustrious years as a successful neurosurgeon and a professor of oncology, plastic surgery, and pediatrics at the John Hopkins University, Ben Carson has been able to amass a net worth estimated at $30 million.
+Though he is retired, he still maintains his financial status through many endeavors.